How to Make Genuine Connections While Boosting Your Agile Skills

-As consultants, we move from engagement to engagement, interacting and building relationships with a variety of personalities.
-Through our experiences over the years, we have built a process around how we start a new engagement and manage the client relationships to be successful.
-But sometimes, this fails as we never really took the time to understand the other person.
+As a consultant, I move from engagement to engagement, interacting and building relationships with a variety of personalities.
+Through my experience, I have built a process around how to start a new engagement and manage the client relationships to be successful.
+But sometimes this can fail, especially if I don’t take the time to understand the other person.
 While the Myers-Briggs Indicator has identified 16 different personality types for humans, that’s quite a few to manage and interact with successfully.

 So how do we adjust for different types of personalities and genuinely connect with people?
 In this post, I will be focusing on two of these skills, listening to understand and asking impactful questions.

 I attended the Agile Coaching Summit 2019 in Chicago to hone my agile coaching skill set.
 I interacted with a master certified coach who, through years of researching and coaching people, brought her research data to the summit.
 The takeaway?

 To truly connect with people, one must first find some mutual ground, listen to understand, be curious, and acknowledge and validate during the conversation.To truly connect with people, one must first find some mutual ground, listen to understand, be curious, and acknowledge and validate during the conversation.
 Click To Tweet